dyzhao1011/Foodify/README.md

     <details>
       <summary>September 16th, 2024</summary>

-  - Edited the final foundations food table so that it represents the raw, unfiltered data
+  - Edited the final Foundations Food table so that it represents the raw, unfiltered data
   * The SR_Legacy food datasets have been joined into 1 table